 Setup, maintain and ensure a safe environment for the department.
 Maintain and operate all necessary medical equipment and perform required duties according to established safety standards to maintain compliance with regulations and prevent injury.
 Medical devices must be kept clean, accessible and in working order.
 These devices may include, but are not limited to:

 IV infusion pump

 digital wheelchair scale and bed scale

 Moving furniture and equipment within the 35 pound weight restriction for safe patient handling.
-Seek appropriate assistance as necessary to prevent injury.
+Seeks appropriate assistance as necessary to prevent injury.

 PHYSICAL DEMANDS AND ENVIRONMENTAL CONDITIONS

 Must possess current Nebraska R.N. licensure.
-Current Module C CPR certification.
-Ability to provide leadership.
-Two years clinical experience preferred.
+Requires current Module C CPR certification.
+Demonstrate ability to provide leadership, two years clinical experience preferred.